AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-20-post_price_for_food_post_2.md

-Hence, in the chart presented below, I have examined these dairy products and plotted their performance on a scale from the year 2009 to 2022.
-The chart displays, in each row matrix, the product that experienced the most significant price increase (highlighted by the green rectangle, indicating the corresponding percentage).
+Thus, in the chart displayed below, I have scrutinized the performance of these dairy products, representing the data on a scale spanning from 2009 to 2022.
+The left chart, titled "The annual variance of Dairy Product Prices over a 15-year period," comprises a 14*6 matrix.
+Each cell within this matrix provides information on the percentage increase in price from the current year to the preceding year for a specific dairy product.

+Additionally, for each contiguous year, I have included a green rectangle, pinpointing the dairy product with the highest percentage increase among the six products for that particular year.

+On the left side chart, titled "Which product experienced the highest price growth each year?," a clearer depiction emerges regarding the dairy product with the most significant price change each year.
+For instance, it reveals which dairy product experienced the highest price increase over the entire period—highlighted by "Margarine (250 grams)."
+It also indicates which dairy product earned the title for the most consecutive years, with the answer being "Margarine (250 grams)" between 2014 and 2017.

 ![image-left]({{ 'assets/img/for_posts/food_prices/question_3/heatmap_with_cow_2.png' | absolute_url }}){: .align-left}